aanandiyadav-design/aanandiyadav-design/README.md

 </p>

 <p align="center">
-  📊  I build models, test hypotheses, and turn large datasets into decisions.
-  Focused on predictive modeling, experimentation, and the intersection of machine learning and business performance.
+  📊 Focused on predictive modeling, experimentation, and the intersection of machine learning and business performance.
 </p>

 ---